LukaVerbrugghe/LukaVerbrugghe/README.md

 - 💞️ I like programming, piano and dogs
 - 📫 How to reach me: verbruggheluka0@gmail.com

-Don't be a stranger, reach it with any questions, collaborations or just to say hi!
+Don't be a stranger, reach out with any questions, collaborations, feedback, ... or just to say hi!
 I won't bite.

 <!---
 professorVerbrugghe/professorVerbrugghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.